 There the bells hung on a massive wooden support frame.
 The caretaker had brought two pairs of earmuffs.
 After he had assured that I had put them on correctly, he started the bells ringing.

 Their sound still penetrated through the protection of the earmuffs.
 Being exposed to such intense sound vibration parts of my body resonated with the bells’ ringing, mainly my belly, but more exciting was that the whole massive tower was swinging.
 What a thrill was that?

 I guess, balancing on high walls or along the edge of buildings and cliffs can be considered as almost flying or perhaps, not being afraid of falling.
 After jumping off high things, the time of falling definitely comes close to flying.

 My time came, me climbing up there, ready to jump off.
 Standing on the ledge, the swimming pool looked so small, and I was worried that I would land on the ground on the other side of the pool.
-I just did a small hop.
-The fall was brief and too soon I landed safely in the water.
+I just did a short hop.
+The fall was brief, and too soon I landed safely in the water.